 The cornerstone of the relationship is built onTechReset’s ability to attract corporate partners to participate in the program and get like-minded companies engaged.

 “This is about starting with the basics.
-Kids use computers for school work, parents need access to crucial government services, and families stay in touch more closely,” says Jack McSorley, TechReset Founder and Chief Executive Officer.
+Kids use computers for schoolwork, parents need access to crucial government services, and families stay in touch more closely,” says Jack McSorley, TechReset Founder and Chief Executive Officer.
 “These are things many of us take for granted.
-It’s also about a shift in corporate IT thinking – re-use needs to be the new recycle process.”
+It’s also about a shift in corporate IT thinking – re-use needs to be the new recycling process.”

 “TechReset brings the highest level of professionalism and commitment to their work,” says Francisco Rota, Executive Director at reBOOT Canada.
 “We’re confident that their services will enhance the reBOOT Canada donor experience and become a key piece of our reach and growth as we serve communities across the nation.”

 While the primary source of computers will come from Canadian business, GTA-based individuals are also encouraged to donate their older systems and peripherals using the online donation form at www.rebootcanada.ca/donate.

 To make it easier for individual donations, reBOOT has a free 15-minute parking drop-off service at their newest location in Toronto at Evergreen Brick Works, 550 Bayview Avenue.